The Uses and Importance of Vitamin Supplements

 How to Take Vitamins

-Though the existence of vitamins in the body was a recent discovery, they have existed in humans from our origins as a species.
+Though vitamins in the body were a recent discovery, they have existed in humans from our origins as a species.
 Without them, our cells would literally die.
 Of course, if cells cannot live, neither can people.

 Vitamin supplements, if taken, should be consumed at the proper daily dosage.

-It’s perfectly fine to take a multiple vitamin or a specific vitamin that offers 100% of the recommended daily allowance of a given ingredient, even though a person will be adding to that 100% to some extent with whatever food he or she eats that day.
+It's perfectly fine to take multiple vitamins or a specific vitamin that offers 100% of the recommended daily allowance of a given ingredient, even though a person will add to that 100% to some extent with whatever food he or she eats that day.